sandhya321/House-price-prediction/README.md

 # House-price-prediction
 This is a kaggle project.
-Done analysis on the features and missing data, outliers Used Jupyter notebook
+Done analysis on the features and missing data, outliers.
+Used Jupyter notebook